 But in its attempt to depict light-heartedness as a positive, it seems that Brie Larson: The Director did not get that memo.
 At best, she knows how to get terrific work from her cast, and she even manages to get a solid performance from herself as Kit.
 Between her wide-eyed expressions and her soft demeanor, Larson has no problems playing her own character.
 By contrast, she struggles with providing any standout visual storytelling.
-In fact, Alex Greenwald’s twinkly score does more to embody the script’s sense of wonder than any shot in its 92-minute runtime.
+In fact, Alex Greenwald’s twinkly score does more to embody a sense of wonder than any individual shot.

 This is not to say Unicorn Store is a failure or even a disappointment.
 After all, seeing a first-time filmmaker make a decent movie is an achievement in itself.
 Given extra time, Larson could improve her craft to create interesting movies with a distinct personality.
 Perhaps a future project will allow her to tell a narrative that better fits her realist sensibilities, or maybe she will find ways to embrace a wider scope.
 Make no mistake: there is room for a more engaging Unicorn Store.
 But the one that exists is charming enough that it remains a decent afternoon watch.
 At the very least, it has more going for it than its belated 2019 wide release would suggest.